An unconventional news trading strategy

-Trading on the news should combine both methods of studying the market, only in this case you will be able to achieve the greatest efficiency.
+News trading should combine both methods of market research, only then will you be able to achieve the greatest efficiency.

 What is a standard news trading strategy?